Post 1939 Recovery & Salvage

 - It is proposed that repayment of the advances made to sawmillers shall be effected by means of a surcharge on the sawn timber produced by the Miller from the salvaged logs.

-Salvage areas focused on access from Noojee, Tanjil Bren and Erica.
-In todays terms the salvage of 916 million sft HLV equates to about 2.75million m 3..
+Salvage areas focused on access from Noojee, Tanjil Bren and Erica, as well as those in the Rubicon valley.
+In todays terms the salvage of 916 million sft HLV equates to about 2.75 million m3.

-Galbraith AV (1937) describes in some detail the harvesting systems that were being used in the fire-killed forests before 1939.
+Galbraith9 describes in some detail the harvesting systems that were being used in the fire-killed forests before 1939.
 The main system was cable logging, which was increasingly being augmented by the use of crawler tractors which came into use in Victorian forests about 1934.
 Those systems would form the core of the harvesting methods in the salvage operations.
+(Figs. 20 to 30)

 "Later in the 1940's the mainstream of the logging operations shifted to Toorongo, the Upper Thompson and Matlock.
 Mills were established at these locations but logs were also carted to Noojee."
-(Howell B, 1995)
+1

-"An important feature of salvage operations has been the recovery and marketing of large quantities of timber from smaLl-sized M01mtain Ash and Alpine Ash trees, the loss of which from a State.forestry standpoint constituted one of the most regrettable features of the 1939 fires, as these young stands represented the growing crop to replace the older forests being harvested.
+"An important feature of salvage operations has been the recovery and marketing of large quantities of timber from small-sized Mountain Ash and Alpine Ash trees, the loss of which from a State forestry standpoint constituted one of the most regrettable features of the 1939 fires, as these young stands represented the growing crop to replace the older forests being harvested.
 Under normal circumstances, only very small quantities of this timber would have been recoverable except as pulpwood, but a reduction in imports of softwood case timbers due to war conditions focussed the attention of case manufacturers on the necessity for a more extensive use of native hardwoods for case making.
-For this purpose, young Ash timber has proved very satisfactory, even for the manufacture of high quality export packs for which it has been accepted by the Commerce Department. .iVIuch of Victoria's primary produce, such as butter, eggs, dried fruit and cheese, will this year be exported in attractive boxes made from young fire-killed Victorian timber.
-Sawmillers have been encouraged to establish mills in the forest for the cutting of case timber, and many areas have been allotted for licensed logging.
-In addition, the Commission has used part of its timber salvage funds for the establishment of departmental logging camps."
+For this purpose, young Ash timber has proved very satisfactory, even for the manufacture of high quality export packs for which it has been accepted by the Commerce Department.
+Much of Victoria's primary produce, such as butter, eggs, dried fruit and cheese, will this year be exported in attractive boxes made from young fire-killed Victorian timber."
+6

 Storing and Preserving